SomeWeekendReading/someweekendreading.github.io/_posts/2022-04-01-today-i-got-shot-a-seventh-time.md

 _STAT News_ had some slightly more detailed coverage. <sup id="fn4a">[[4]](#fn4)</sup>
 (Though, amusingly enough, their hyperlink to "underlying medical conditions" lead to apple.com.
-I mean, yeah, it's an addiction, but not _that_ kind.)
+I mean, yeah, it's an addiction, but not _that_ kind of addiction!)
 They noted the lack of VRBPAC and ACIP meetings will attract critics, and that the final age ranges are kind of opposite what the companies applied for.
-They claimed Moderna applied for a larger age range to give the FDA "flexibility" in assigning age ranges, which I'd never heard before.
+They claimed Moderna applied for a larger age range to give the FDA "flexibility" in assigning age ranges, which I'd never heard before (and view skeptically).

-They also correctly, in my view, assess the risk of the oncoming Omicron/BA.2 wave as being a good reason to boost, though it might leave us more vulnerable come winter.
+They also correctly, in my view, assess the risk of the oncoming Omicron/BA.2 wave as being a good reason to boost _now_, though it might leave us more vulnerable come winter.
 Kind of hard to say which way to dodge, here.

 The venerable _Boston Globe_ offers more or less standard coverage.  <sup id="fn5a">[[5]](#fn5)</sup>

-Interestingly, they quote some different Israeli data (as usual, mangled so that we don't know the age cohort beyond "over 60"), showing 92/328,000 deaths in the group with 4 doses vs 232/234,000 deaths in the group with 3 doses.
-Even just a simple (as in na&iuml;ve) test of proportion shows that this is wildly statistically significant, with a 3.5-fold reduction in death rates:
+Interestingly, the venerable _Globe_ quotes some different Israeli data (as usual, mangled so that we don't know the age cohort beyond "over 60", let alone know the source), showing 92/328,000 deaths in the group with 4 doses vs 232/234,000 deaths in the group with 3 doses.
+Even just a simple (as in _na&iuml;ve_) statistical test of proportion shows that this is wildly statistically significant, with a 3.5-fold reduction in death rates:

 ```R
 > prop.test(x = c(92, 232), n = c(328000, 234000))